- Becoming a Donor

-If you’d like to learn more about joining this special group of Foundation donors, contact Diane Timmons, vice president of Grants and Programs, at (937) 225-9966 or Diane Timmons.
+If you’d like to learn more about joining this special group of Foundation donors, contact Nan-c Moss Vann, vice president of Grants and Donor Relations, at (937) 225-9966 or Nan-c Moss Vann.
 Funding for projects in any grant cycle is completely voluntary, with a minimum grant amount of $500 requested.

 See the types of projects you could support as a Partner in Giving.
 Read about our recent grants awarded to local not-for-profits.

 “There is a saying, ‘To those whom much is given, much is expected.’
 We've received so much from our community.
 It’s our responsibility to give something back.
 The Dayton Foundation helps us to do this.”